zamalali/AugmentImg/docs/docs.rst

 3. Input the desired total number of images in the designated field.

-4. Initiate the augmentation process by clicking on "Augment Images".
-Augmented images are saved in a subdirectory named `augmented` within the selected folder.
+4. Initiate the augmentation process by clicking on "Augment".
+Augmented images and annotations are saved in a subdirectory named `augmented` within the selected folder.

 Supported Image Formats
 -----------------------